 However, sometimes an outside observer, a well-meaning interested outsider, can see things with some clarity because he is not directly involved in the day to day agony of high-risk politics.
 I hope so, and from that hope these remarks spring.

-It seems too me (and all of the following remarks come with numerous caveats, one of which is that I don’t live in the UK) that the first priority of Labour party members at present is to oust the Tories.
+It seems too me (and all of the following remarks come with numerous caveats, one of which is that I don’t live in the UK and another is that I think Corbyn is not at all a radical socialist but essentially a rather moderate social democrat) that the first priority of Labour party members at present is to oust the Tories.
 That means to oust the party that has gutted public services, encouraged racism and xenophobia, begun the privatisation of the NHS, undermined workers rights, instituted the brutal so-called ‘Universal Credit’ social welfare system which leaves people without welfare payments for six weeks and more and which deprives the disabled of the means to survive, crippled British citizens with record personal debt including extraordinary interest rates on exorbitant student loans, and lined the pockets of Tory Party funders, the elite 1%.

 It’s worth quoting the Report of the UN Rapporteur’s visit to the UK in relation to the achievements of this far-right party.
 The report is scathing.
 It begins by remarking on the UK’s vast wealth as the world’s fifth largest economy and then comes this paragraph: